Leeds 1-1 Man Utd: Matheus Cunha cancels out Brenden Aaronson strike but Ruben Amorim's side held again

 "It was important to play aggressively but not lose our nerves and find a good balance.
 It wasn't our best game but it was another valuable point."

+"I know that my name is not [Thomas] Tuchel, it's not [Antonio] Conte, it's not [Jose] Mourinho, but I'm the manager of Manchester United and it's going to be like this for 18 months or when the board decides to change.

+"That was my point.
+I want to finish with that.
+I'm not going to quit.
+I will do my job until another guy is coming here to replace me."

-Man Utd boss Ruben Amorim speaking with TNT Sports: "I think we played well.
+Speaking to TNT Sports about the game, Amorim added: "I think we played well.

 "I think we had more control in this game than we showed against Wolves.
 That is important when you prepare for the next week as you can learn from the mistakes you made in the last game.